Mental Health Facilities Mesa County, CO

 West Springs Hospital

-West Springs Hospital is a mental health treatment center in Mesa County, CO, located at 515 28 3/4 Road, 81501 zip code area.
-West Springs Hospital provides telemedicine/telehealth and hospital inpatient treatment.
-West Springs Hospital offers activity therapy, couples/family therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-West Springs Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at West Springs Hospital consist of integrated primary care services, suicide prevention services and mentoring/peer support/consumer-run services.
+West Springs Hospital is a mental health facility in Mesa County, CO, located at 515 28 3/4 Road, 81501.
+West Springs Hospital provides hospital inpatient treatment and telemedicine/telehealth.
+West Springs Hospital provides couples/family therapy, cognitive behavioral therapy and group therapy to children / adolescents, young adults and adults.
+West Springs Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services available at West Springs Hospital include mentoring/peer support/consumer-run services, illness management and recovery and chronic disease/illness management.

 Grand Junction Vamc Psychiatry Service (116a)

 Grand Junction Vamc Psychiatry Service 116a is one of mental health facilities in Mesa County, Colorado, located at 2121 North Avenue, 81501 zip code.
-Grand Junction Vamc Psychiatry Service 116a provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Grand Junction Vamc Psychiatry Service 116a provides integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Grand Junction Vamc Psychiatry Service 116a also supports veterans, seniors or older adults and LGBT.
-Additional services provided at Grand Junction Vamc Psychiatry Service 116a include court-ordered outpatient treatment, integrated primary care services and diet and exercise counseling.
+Grand Junction Vamc Psychiatry Service 116a provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Grand Junction Vamc Psychiatry Service 116a provides integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Grand Junction Vamc Psychiatry Service 116a also supports people with PTSD, people requiring dual diagnosis treatment and people with traumatic brain injury.
+Additional services provided at Grand Junction Vamc Psychiatry Service 116a include illness management and recovery, case management and housing services.

 SPONSORED AD